How to Teach Gemini CLI to Write Python Scripts with Inline Dependencies

 session.
 Gemini CLI then

-one-off Python script, it will follow this convention.
+ask it to write a one-off Python script, it follows this convention.

-After adding the instruction you can run /memory show
+After adding the instruction, you can run /memory show

 to view the entire